10 reasons why your credit card application has been declined

 8. Errors on your credit file

 If you spot any mistakes, report them to the credit reference agency.
-They must either remove the information within 28 days, or tell you why they think it’s correct.
-MoneyHelper also recommends talking directly to the lender responsible for providing the information you think is incorrect.
+They must either remove the information within 28 days or tell you why they think it’s correct.

 9. Mistakes on your application form

-You can also be denied credit if you inadvertently enter incorrect information on your application.
-Even seemingly small mistakes, for example, not writing your address exactly as it’s shown on the electoral roll, can be enough for a lender to turn you down.
+Even seemingly small mistakes, such as not writing your address exactly as it’s shown on the electoral roll, could lead a lender to reject your application.

 10. Bankruptcies or county court judgements